PancreatitisSkip to the navigation

 In severe, chronic pancreatitis, a stool analysis may be done to look for fat in stools, which is a sign that you may not be getting enough nutrition.
 This happens when the pancreas no longer produces the enzymes you need to digest fat.

 Treatment of pancreatitis depends on whether you have a sudden (acute) attack of pancreatitis or you have had the condition for a long time (chronic).

 For acute pancreatitis.
 You will receive treatment in the hospital to allow the pancreas to heal.
 You will receive intravenous (IV) fluids to replace lost fluids and maintain your blood pressure.
 And you will get medicines to control pain until the inflammation goes away.

-To help rest your pancreas, you likely will not be given anything to eat for 3 to 7 days.
+To help rest your pancreas, you likely will not be given anything to eat for several days.

 If gallstones are causing pancreatitis, you may have a procedure called endoscopic retrograde cholangiopancreatogram (ERCP) to remove the stones from the common bile duct.
 After recovering from pancreatitis, you may have surgery to remove the gallbladder.
 This surgery often prevents future attacks of pancreatitis.
 For more information, see the Surgery section of this topic.